Intro to JavaScript Control Flow

 - Hint: Don't forget to declare and initialize a variable named

-- As always, be sure to ask your instructional team for help if you get stuck!
+color - As always, be sure to ask your instructional team for help if you get stuck!

 Looping Statements